Omycron83/Notes/Temp/Vorschrieb.md

 - Social media is a drug, not a tool nowadays
 - Knows about everything you know and do
 - Even employees fall prey to the algorithms
+- Need to regulate business model that act like companies, e.g. through taxing data streams

 - **Manipulative Design of Social Media**: The film argues that social media platforms are deliberately designed to be addictive and manipulative, using algorithms that predict and influence user behavior for profit.